VanessaTsang888/ModernReactWithRedux2021/README.md

 # Modern React with Redux [2020 Update]

-This is the Udemy online React.js training course that I have been studying around my full time job as a Junior Software Engineer for a defence contrator in Gloucester, England.
+December 2022: there has been some major updates to this course such as new Apps, hence why the date for this course has changed to 2023 Update.
+Therefore, I am now starting from the begining.
+For some lectures I may just need to watch the video again without taking any new notes/code with the lectures.
+Other lectures that has had major updates, I will redo those lectures.

 July 2022: its been a while since I've had time working on this training course due to my full time job as Software Engineer.
 Therefore, I am starting again from the top.

+This is the Udemy online React.js training course that I have been studying around my full time job as a Junior Software Engineer for a defence contrator in Gloucester, England.

 ## About